kevin-wynn-cloud/AWS-Projects/Securing the Data Lake/README.md

 # Step 3: Extending Access to opsDirector and OpsManager

-Now, let's grant specific access to the opsDirector and OpsManager roles:
+Lastly, let's grant specific access to the opsDirector and OpsManager roles:

 - Provide permissions to the opsDirector and OpsManager roles.
 - Verification of Access in Amazon Athena